Generic Drug Price Fixing Lawsuit

 What are Generic Drugs

-Generic drugs are an important part of our healthcare system They are the pharmaceutical equivalents to brand name drugs, and typically cost much less than brand name drug, and can save tens of billions of dollars annually for consumers and the healthcare system.
+Generic drugs are an important part of our healthcare system.
+They are the pharmaceutical equivalents to brand name drugs, and typically cost much less than brand name drugs, and can save tens of billions of dollars annually for consumers and the healthcare system.

 For decades, the generic drug market has been characterized by healthy competition among manufacturers, which in turn leads to lower prices for consumers.
 As more generic manufacturers enter the market for a particular drug, prices are pushed lower, usually settling at around 20% of the brand drug price.

 Since the early part of this decade, however, the prices of some generic drugs have risen alarmingly.
-For some drugs, such as Doxycycline and Digoxin, prices have skyrocketed.
+For some drugs prices have skyrocketed.
 The prices of many generic drugs have increased by 1,000% or more, sparking public outrage and Congressional investigations into a tight-knit industry.

 Companies Accused of Generic Drug Price Fixing